-Under the leadership of the Lead Director, at each regular quarterly meeting of the Board of Directors or one of its committees, the independent directors meet by themselves with the non-independent directors and members of management not in attendance.
-The independent directors have held six such meetings between April 1, 2014 and June 2, 2015.
+Under the leadership of the Lead Director, at each meeting of the Board of Directors, the independent directors meet by themselves with the non-independent directors and members of management not in attendance.
+The independent directors have held nine such meetings between April 1, 2015 and June 1, 2016.
 The Board is supportive of individual directors and committee chairs engaging independent advisors at the expense of the Company in appropriate circumstances.